Professor Janet Clinton

 03 9035 9682

 Dr Amy Gullickson is a Senior Lecturer at the Centre for Program Evaluation.
 Amy teaches, advises research students and works on various evaluation projects.
 Over the last fifteen years, she has worked on evaluation and research projects in a variety of contexts, including academia, health care, education, business, not for profit, international development, and faith communities.
-Her primary areas of interest are integrating evaluation in organizations, and the relational aspects of conducting evaluation.
+Her primary areas of interest are evaluation education, evaluative synthesis, integrating evaluation in organizations, and the relational aspects of conducting evaluation.
+She is one of the leaders of the recently launched international research community on evaluation education.

-Amy earned her PhD in Interdisciplinary Evaluation from Western Michigan University in 2010, and joined the CPE team in November 2012.
+Amy earned a Master of Divinity in 2001 from Luther Seminary.
+She completed her PhD in Interdisciplinary Evaluation from Western Michigan University in 2010, and joined the CPE team in November 2012.

 Dr Ghislain Arbour